syncfusion-content/javascript-docs/js/api/ejmScrollPanel.md

-Specifies the bouncing time when bouncing behaviour is enabled.
+Specifies the bouncing time when bouncing behavior is enabled.

 Default Value: